 Play: The Shawshank Redemption: Assembly Rooms, Edinburgh, 2013

 Terry Alderton: All Crazy Now: Pleasance Courtyard, Edinburgh, 2017

 Terry Alderton: The Musical: Assembly George Square Studios, Edinburgh, 2018

 I had seen Alderton’s manic comic energy in many shows at the Fringe and in 2018’s offering he decided to deliver his version of a musical.
-The stage started empty except for a mannequin with the head of a poodle and this gave an indication of the madness this most unprompted and extreme comedian was about to unleash.
+The stage started empty except for mannequin with the head of a poodle and this gave an indication of the madness this most unprompted and extreme comedian was about to unleash.
 The Musical resulted in another assault of fast-paced, often destructive lunacy.
 After the show we met Alderton who was calm and charm itself, praising my friend’s efforts in taking part in the show.
-Alderton’s stage presence of extreme insanity is very infectious and intensely funny.
+Alderton’s stage presence of extreme insanity was very infectious and very, very funny.